twoscoops/two-scoops-of-django-1.8/change_list.rst

 * Chapter: The Ultimate Django Environment Setup

   * Added virtalenvwrapper-win for windows

+  * Merged in the chapter on Identical Environments

 * Chapter: How to Lay Out Django Projects